Circuits of Recognition

 Ahmed Mori (Johns Hopkins University/Community Ownership Learning & Action Lab, University of Miami)

 Over the past two decades, community wealth building (CWB) has emerged as an anti-neoliberal development paradigm: democratize control over land, labor, and capital so that wealth is (re)produced in place rather than extracted.
-Formulated and popularized by The Democracy Collaborative (TDC) through its work in Cleveland and later adopted in cities around the world like Preston (UK), the model reorients economic development around alternative infrastructure like cooperatives, community land trusts, and mission-aligned anchor institutions.
-In practice, CWB takes the form of worker cooperatives, community-owned real estate, anchor procurement strategies, and forms of community ownership and community governance of resources, such as municipal ownership of utilities, and public banking (Guinan and O’Neill 2019; Howard and O’Neill 2018).
+Formulated and popularized by The Democracy Collaborative (TDC) through its work in Cleveland and later adopted in cities around the world like Preston (UK), CWB takes the form of worker cooperatives, community-owned real estate, anchor procurement strategies, and forms of community ownership and governance of resources, such as municipal ownership of utilities, and public banking (Guinan and O’Neill 2019; Howard and O’Neill 2018).
 Many of the CWB model’s theoretical underpinnings derive from TDC co-founder Gar Alperovitz’s efforts to envision a “pluralist commonwealth,” which advocates for clusters of hyperlocal, ecologically minded, and cooperatively owned businesses, run by other community-owned enterprises or community-governed nonprofits (Alperovitz 2017; Alperovitz and Dubb 2013).

-Despite clear invocations to the model’s broader potential for systemic change (Guinan and O’Neill 2019), it is still too easy among practitioners to frame CWB in terms of projects – cooperatives launched, funds created, procurement pipelines established – rather than the fields of relationships, rules, and legitimacy that make such projects viable and transformative.
+Despite clear invocations to the model’s broader potential for systemic change (Guinan and O’Neill 2019), it is still too easy among practitioners on the ground to frame CWB in terms of projects – cooperatives launched, funds created, procurement pipelines established – rather than the fields of relationships and rules that make such projects viable and transformative.
 It becomes tempting to measure transformation in deliverables, without systematizing the work it takes to reorganize power relations and paradigms.
 Such a project-level view risks reproducing the very technocratic logic of urban development it seeks to transcend (Peck and Theodore 2015).

 From Institutional Design to Circuits of Recognition

-Civil society intermediaries — foundations, community development financial institutions (CDFIs), technical assistance providers, and cooperative developers — play a central role in this process.
-They broker recognition by translating community moral authority into administratively and financially legible terms.
+Intermediaries—including cooperative developers, community development financial institutions (CDFIs), technical assistance providers, and foundations—often facilitate this process.
+They translate community priorities into institutional languages that lenders and public agencies can recognize.
+In doing so, they help build the relationships, precedents, and organizational infrastructure through which community ownership becomes a standing mode of development rather than a recurring exception.
 This work is double-edged.
 On one hand, it enables community ownership to circulate across domains, making it intelligible to bankers, policymakers, and regulators.
 On the other, this work risks reproducing dominant norms — such as efficiency, fiscal discipline, and growth — that community ownership, and CWB more broadly, seek to challenge (Laville 2023).
-Field-building, therefore, depends on intermediaries who can translate without erasing, sustaining the social and political meaning of community ownership while moving it through the institutional machinery of the state and the market.

 From Recognition in Theory to Recognition in Practice: Chicago’s New Generation Housing Co-ops